Revisiting the medical tests example with Python and Lea

 Some notes:

-Next, following the by-hand post Medical tests, a first example of Bayesian calculations , we define the probability of cancer for women at age 40 (this can be considered the prior in this problem-- the probability of cancer before data from the mammogram is available):
+Next, following the by-hand post Inferring probabilities, a second example of Bayesian calculations , we define the probability of cancer for women at age 40 (this can be considered the prior in this problem-- the probability of cancer before data from the mammogram is available):

 # define cancer dist